 We have just finished one and got a lovely letter back that I wanted to share a part of with you, just to show you how well they are doing and how proud of my staff l am for helping to devise them and run them.

-Between Tuesday 23rd July 2002 and Wednesday 24th July 2002, myself and Constable XXXXX, Stranraer Police Station, attended at the National Birds of Prey Centre, Newent to undertake the two day Police Wildlife Liaison Officer’s Course.
+Between Tuesday 23rd July 2002 and Wednesday 24th July 2002, myself and Constable XXXXX, Stranraer Police Station, attended at the Glasgow Birds of Prey Centre, Newent to undertake the two day Police Wildlife Liaison Officer’s Course.

-On behalf of myself and my compatriot may I take this opportunity to thank yourself and all your staff at the National Birds of Prey Centre and in particular Mark and Charlotte for what was a most enjoyable course.
+On behalf of myself and my compatriot may I take this opportunity to thank yourself and all your staff at the Glasgow Birds of Prey Centre and in particular Mark and Charlotte for what was a most enjoyable course.

 Myself and my compatriot have attended a number of courses covering a range of subjects during our respective Police services, but rank the one that we attended at your establishment to be amongst the best.